-We're a digital security and privacy-focused educational technology shop based in the San Francisco Bay Area's Tri-Valley.
+We're a digital security and privacy awareness and conditioning shop based in the San Francisco Bay Area's Tri-Valley.

 on aspects like applied cryptography, social engineering, intelligence gathering, elections integrity, misinformation

 The goal?
-Empowering educators to cultivate the next generation of digital stewards and decision-makers -- ready
+Cultivating and empowering even better digital stewards and decision-makers -- ready

 to solve new problems and build better policy.